 “Brothers in arms against the world and the banking system”?
 Do you see what I’m saying?

 Do you know who tries to gin up the story they are in a brothers in arms against the banking system?

-And the conclusion of that paragraph is backwards.
+And the conclusion of the journalist above is backwards.
 In fact it is the exact opposite, which comes out later in the very same article.

 …he’s literally destroyed a media company for writing things that he didn’t like. …to kind of control the narrative about himself.
 And I think that’s been one of the sources of his power. …somebody who’s able to shape his own personal narrative and cultivate this army of followers that’s, you know, in some places, borderline – bordering on, you know, cult-like.

-You’d think journalists could have put these two paragraphs together better.
+You’d think someone writing these two paragraphs could have put them together better.

 Peter Thiel doesn’t care at all about people.
-He cares a LOT about what people think and their loyalty to him, which is undeniably a philosophy straight out of 1930s fascist Germany.
+He cares a LOT about what people think about him.

 He appears like someone whose life is centered on a false abject fear, always carrying an aim for total monopolization (whatever forms power takes — information, money, etc.) to avoid experiencing or dealing with anything real.

 It is super dangerous for anyone to align with such a power quest, since presumably he would leave or double-cross them at any moment should they bring up something like morality or ethics (since they’d correctly be perceived as threats to his desire for unrestricted power).